Index of transverse Dirac operator and cohomotopy Seiberg-Witten invariant for codimension $4$ Riemannian foliation: Introduction

 \section{Introduction}

-Seiberg每Witten invariants are one of the main tools in the study of the differential topology of 4-manifolds.
-Since the foundational paper \cite{W}, a lot of work has been done to apply this theory to various aspects of three and four-dimensional geometry.
-A natural idea is to extend this framework to higher-dimensional manifolds.
-For Yang--Mills instantons this has already been investigated by Wang \cite{Wang}, under the taut-condition the compactness of the basic Seiberg-Witten moduli space is showed by Kordyukov, Lejmi and Weber \cite{KLW}.
-For transversal Dirac operator, Br\"uning et al \cite{BKR} give a formula to express the index, however it is very difficult to apply the formula in reality.
-In this paper, we will show the finite dimensional approximation for the transversal Seiberg-Witten map.
-One result of the paper is to define a variant Bauer-Furuta invariant with the taut condition of the foliation, using this finite dimensional approximation.
+The interaction between geometry in dimension four is a theme which runs through a great deal of the work by many mathematicians on gauge theory over the past two decades.
+Moreover, gauge theory, e.g. Seiberg--Witten equation, is one of the main tools in the study of the differential topology of low dimensional manifolds.
+Since the foundational paper \cite{W} by Witten, a lot of work has been done to apply this theory to various aspects of three and four-dimensional manifolds.
+From the viewpoint of analysis, gauge theory is closely related to the study of (nonlinear)Fredholm operator and its index.
+A natural idea to study Fredholm operator on foliated manifolds is to extend the framework of gauge theory to higher-dimensional situation.
+For instance, the high dimensional Yang--Mills instantons has already been investigated by Wang \cite{Wang}, under the taut-condition the compactness of the basic Seiberg-Witten moduli space is showed by Kordyukov, Lejmi and Weber \cite{KLW}.
+The theme of this article is to extending familiar constructions in gauge theory, especially Seiberg--Witten map, associated to problems in four-dimensional geometry, to higher dimensional situations, in the presence of Riemannian foliation geometric structure.
+Explicitly, we consider foliation structures and develop a finite dimension approximation for smooth manifolds with foliations.
+Our foliation case provides a good prototype to test and confirm a number of new characteristics about the higher dimensional Seiberg--Witten map.
+In particular, it is a widely generalized theory for orbifolds, which can often be realized as a particular class of foliations.

-If moreover we assume that of the first basic cohomology vanishes, then there is an up bound for the index of the transversal Dirac operator of a foliated spin structure.
-The following theorem can summarize the another result of this paper.